Mine Infrastructure

 • A developed mine with about 3km of development ends with exposed stopes and ore blocks.

-• Power supply with diesel generators on site.
+• Off-grid power supply with diesel generators on site.

 • Established water supplies, including boreholes and desalination and water purification plants, are sufficient to meet the mine’s water requirements.